 - There will be cleaning products in all cottages, please use these regularly to keep on top of possible transmission.

 - On rainy days, town centres and all-weather attractions are likely to get very busy.
 Please be aware of this and make sensible choices regarding social distancing.

 - Many locals are wearing face masks when out and about, and so we advise you to bring your own and wear it when in busier public places.

-This is a time for all of us to do our bit to ensure the risk of infection is as low as possible, and so there are four things we’re asking you to do before you check out.
+This is a time for all of us to do our bit to ensure the risk of infection is as low as possible, and so there are 5 things we are kindly asking you to do before you check out.